mrismanaziz/Reforestation/README.md

-## Did you hear about the cheese factory that exploded in France?
-There was nothing left but de Brie.
+## Where do you take someone who’s been injured in a peek-a-boo accident?
+To the I.C.U.